fbpx

 2. Daylilies

-Once established, daylilies require very little maintenance other than regular watering during dry spells and occasional weeding if needed around their roots when weeds start popping up near them in the bedding areas where you have planted them.
-Additionally, it is important not to overcrowd these plants since too much competition between plants can cause stunted growth or even death due lack of air circulation around each individual plant’s root system.
+Once established, daylilies require very little maintenance other than regular watering during dry spells and occasional weeding, if needed, around their roots when weeds start popping up near them in the bedding areas where you have planted them.
+Additionally, it is important not to overcrowd these plants since too much competition between plants can cause stunted growth or even death due to lack of air circulation around each plant’s root system.

 3. Yew

 Yew is a great evergreen choice for adding structure and year-round interest to your garden.
-Its dense, dark green foliage provides an attractive backdrop for flowering shrubs like ‘Little Quick Fire’ panicle hydrangea or pink muhly grass.
+Its dense, dark green foliage provides an attractive backdrop for flowering shrubs like ‘Little Quick Fire’ panicle hydrangeas.
 Yews can also be used as foundation plants around the house, in hedges, or as accents in rock gardens.

 Yews are easy to care for once established; they prefer full sun but will tolerate partial shade if necessary and need well-drained soil with moderate water requirements during dry spells.
-They’re also quite tolerant of pruning so you can easily keep them shaped however you’d like without fear of damaging them too much – just make sure not to cut into old wood since this won’t regrow any branches.
-Finally, yews have few pests or diseases which makes them relatively low maintenance compared with other evergreens out there, making them perfect additions even if you don’t consider yourself a gardening expert.
+They’re also quite tolerant of pruning so you can easily keep them shaped however you’d like without fear of damaging them too much.

 4. Holly